cr-workshop-exercises/recipe-book/sides/pico-de-gallo.md

 ## Instructions

-- Cut the tomato into small bits
+- Cut the tomatos open, remove the slimy parts and cut the tomato into small bits
 - Cut the shallots into even smaller bits
 - mix tomato and shallots
 - add lime juice until your tounge curls when tasting